SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 </div>

 The soul forge is a planned multiblock for late game tool, modifier, and material crafting.
 The soul forge at earliest will come in 1.20, though 1.21 or later is more likely.
 For more information, see [Soul Forge](soul-forge).

-### Fluid Cannon

-* Special tank that shoots a fluid projectile when powered by redstone.
-* Has 3 variants:
-  * Overworld: crafted from copper + seared stone.
-Power 1.
-  * Nether: crafted from cobalt + scorched stone.
-Power 2.
-  * End: crafted from ardite and shaluth, and from slimestone and soulstone.
-One has high power, the other high range and accuracy.

 ## Tools